ui-kreinhard/go-tacho-bmw/README.md

 I wasn't able to remove all warnings especial the service error or the SOS call error.

+RTC
+===
+Pis don't have an onboard rtc chip.
+If you want to run it without network connectivity use one like https://www.amazon.de/-/en/ARCELI-DS3231-Precision-Arduino-Raspberry/dp/B07RDHPYJD/ref=sr_1_6?dchild=1&keywords=rtc&qid=1620468705&sr=8-6

 Pics
 ====
 I'm lazy - just one photo :)